 To learn more about our center directors and the work that they do, check out our page on policy centers.

-Secretary: Justin Holiman
+Outreach Director: Justin Holiman

 Justin is a junior in Columbia College studying Human Rights and Political Science.
 He hopes to take his love of law and research and apply it toward a career in criminal justice/human rights reform.
 He is particularly interested in combating human trafficking in America and abroad.
 He previously interned at Legal Outreach, Inc. and the Law Office of the San Diego Public Defender where he was able to apply his studies in criminal justice toward his passion for helping young people.
 As someone who deeply loves meeting new people and having fun with old friends, he is stoked to serve as the Outreach Director after transitioning from his role as Secretary of the Roosevelt Institute last year.
 Originally from San Diego, California, he loves reading the Economist, eating tacos, drinking coffee, and listening to the Grateful Dead next to a bonfire at the beach.

 Treasurer: Lindsay Meyerson

 Lindsay is a rising junior in Columbia College studying history and economics-mathematics.
 She is interested in pursuing a career in foreign policy and spent the summer working in Washington, D.C. for the Department of Defense.
 She joined Roosevelt as a freshman and led the Education Center the following year as the Initiatives Organizer.
 Lindsay has loved every moment in the organization and has learned so much from the amazing people who contribute to every discussion and make Roosevelt the unique environment that it is.
 She is so excited to contribute more as Treasurer this year.